pascalinedescloux/lass0-simulations/README.md

 ```

 ### Simulations:
-Contains the code that generated all figures of the paper (adapted for running on the Baobab cluster of University of Geneva).
+Contains the code that generated all figures of the paper (some adapted for running on the Baobab cluster of University of Geneva).
 The main script simuSparsityFixed.R runs a simulation for fixed design matrix and sparsity index s.